What is a stray cat?

 A feral cat is a cat from domestic stock who was born in the wild.
 A stray cat will generally be used to humans and be domesticated whereas a feral cat is generally fearful of humans unless they are caught at a very young age.

-How to tell a stray and a feral apart:
+Is it possible to tell a stray cat from a feral cat?

 This is often difficult, but there can be some differences between a stray cat and a feral cat.